kubernetes/community/elections/committee-conflict-of-interest.md

-After the candidate is nominated for a position that would conflict and before the conclusion of the first of the two elections to complete, a non-conflicted Election Officer will reach out to the candidate to determine which committee they want to continue with in the event that they are elected.
+After the candidate is nominated for a position that would conflict and before the conclusion of the first of the two elections to complete, a non-conflicted Election Officer or in the event that a Steering Committee election is not active, a non-conflicted Steering Committee member will reach out to the candidate to determine which committee they want to continue with in the event that they are elected.

 This process should occur as soon as possible after a potential conflict has been identified.